epfml/disco/docs/CONTRIBUTING.md

 1. Run the adequate test suites (server, webapp, discojs).
 2. Make sure you remove debugging comments / console outputs.
+3. Format your code (`pnpm run format:fix`)
-3. Merge (or rebase if you can do it properly) `develop` into your feature branch:
+4. Merge (or rebase if you can do it properly) `main` into your feature branch:

 ```
-git checkout develop
+git checkout main
 git pull
 git checkout 202-train-bug-nacho
-git merge develop
+git merge main
 # Solve potential merge conflicts
 git push
 ```